 The Bears won the toss and received the ball.
 They returned the ball to the 25.
 A slice of luck came when the ball was knocked loose but went out of bounds.

 Chicago wanted to know if Washington would employ the same D as last time out.
-So they has three scripted plays to see to start out with to test just that.
+So they had three scripted plays to see to start out with to test just that.

 The first play was an 8 yard gain from McAfee.
 Luckman saw the same 5-3-3 D from their 7-3 defeat and called the next play accordingly.
 Halas called an off tackle play to Osmanski, George Wilson threw a great block and Osmanski scampered 68 yards to open the scoring.

 The home crowd had something to cheer on the ensuing kickoff as it was brought back 62 yards to the Chicago 32 before Osmanski made the tackle.
-Three and out and missed Field Goal followed, and that would prove to be the high point for Washington.
+Three and out and a missed Field Goal followed.
+Which pretty much proved to be the high point for Washington.

 The Bears predominantly ran out of the T, gaining 406 yards on the ground, and 507 yards overall.
 They scored 11 unanswered touchdowns in all, and by the end of the game were running or passing for extra points so as not to lose any more balls kicked into the stands.